scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 + recognize the output of the method or function is codata;
 + write down the skeleton to construct an instance of the codata type, usually using an anonymous subclass; and
-+ fill in the methods, using strategies such as structural recursion or following the types to help.
++ fill in the methods, where strategies such as structural recursion or following the types can help.

-It's important that any computation takes places within the methods, and so only runs when the methods are called.
+It's important that all computations are defined within the methods, and so only run when the methods are called.
 Once we start creating streams the importance of this will become clear.

 For structural recursion the steps are: